I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Bira Fabrikasi

-Bira Fabrikasi is the only place on this list that is located on the Asian side of Istanbul, in Kadiköy.
+Bira Fabrikasi is located on the Asian side of Istanbul, in Kadiköy.

 The bottle selection isn’t huge, but it’s the best in the area, with several Gara Guzu options available.